 May is blessed with two bank holidays meaning you’ll need to take less holiday from work.
 The only issue is, your guests might also be making the most of them and have booked a holiday, thus not being able to make it.

 READ MORE: 29 pretty summer bouquet ideas

-The height of summer, July is very popular with UK brides: a huge 14% of weddings take place this month, making it the second most popular month to get married in.
+The height of summer, July and August are very popular with UK brides: a huge 14% and 18% of weddings take place in July and August respectively, making them the most popular months to get married in.